electron/electron/docs/api/browser-window.md

     canvas features.
 Default is `false`.
   * `directWrite` Boolean - Enables DirectWrite font rendering system on Windows.
 Default is `true`.
+  * `blinkFeatures` String - A list of feature strings separated by `,`, like `CSSVariables,KeyboardEventKey`.
+The full list of supported feature strings can be found in the [setFeatureEnabledFromString][blink-feature-string] function.

 ## Events